-We Have Something to Tell You is a series of abstract fantasies, layering desperate and collaborating blobby illustrated bodies, grasping and reaching towards something.
+We Have Something to Tell You is a series of layered desperate and collaborative blobby illustrated bodies.

 No Shortage of Bodies is a book and exhibition composed of a culture report and a series of photographs and paintings.
 The 2020 culture report makes predictions on how our collective relationship to images might change as we venture into a new decade.
 The photographs were sourced from the most popular stock photography website and the human figures from the photos were all digitally removed.
 The paintings reference the cropped figures and were completed while I commuted on the train for my own job in design/marketing.

 “Each decade, we pore over data and signals from the world around us — strolling, scrolling, being scrolled past, there are so many insights to glean from our simple strolls — where we can see the next decade ahead unfolding.
 This decade, we’re going further.”

 Over 3 hours of close-up stock video of people’s faces.
 These are all of the close-up stock videos of people from a major stock website.
 Among the available videos, whose likeness appears most often?
 This artwork is about power, our relationship to our own image, empathy, the market, and our culture’s reflection of whose likeness and narratives are most marketable and valuable.

 Police sketches I make of everyone I meet.
 The drawings are made using an official police sketching software.
 An exercise in local data collection, the work is about power, a person’s right to their image, public space, trust, discomfort, and facial recognition.